Beijing University of Technology

-As a traditional engineering university, its engineering research has a remarkable reputation in Asia, especially in electronic science, civil engineering, environmental science, microelectronics, and mechanical engineering.

-Beijing University of Technology has been ranked among top 400-500 global universities by Academic Ranking of World Universities 2022, and 643rd globally and 145th in Asia as of 2022 by the US News & World Report Best Global University Ranking.
+The Beijing University of Technology (北京工业大学; lit.
+'Beijing Industrial University') is a municipal public university in Chaoyang, Beijing, China, with more than 20,000 students.
+It is affiliated with the City of Beijing and funded by the Beijing Municipal People's Government.
+The university is part of Project 211 and the Double First-Class Construction.

 History

 Beijing University of Technology was founded in 1960 with five engineering departments.
 The first group of students was transferred from the Beijing Institute of Technology and Beijing Normal University.

 In 1981, the Beijing University of Technology formed the graduate school; in 1985, the school started granting the Doctoral degrees with international standard (the first batch of university in China to award doctoral degrees).

 In 1990, Beijing Tech acquired the College of Economics and Management from Beijing Union University, and later, in 1993, the Beijing Computer Institute became part of the university as the College of Computer Science.
 In 1993, Beijing Tech formed the Experimental College by cooperating with local business, which later became an independent college.
 Over the decades, the social sciences also grew to play a significant role in the university.
 The achievements of faculties in facets of Economics, Law and other social sciences further indicate that this university has been changed into a de facto comprehensive university with wide variety of schools and colleges.
 As of today, its primary achievements are mainly focused on engineering research and education.